 This Crockpot Barbacoa Beef recipe is about to be your new favorite taco filling!

 Barbacoa beef has a distinct taste best known for its slight tanginess.
-It’s delicious and tastes amazing when added to tacos and burritos.
+It’s delicious and tastes amazing when added to barbacoa tacos and barbacoa burrito bowls.
 Pile it up with other ingredients, like pico de gallo, shredded lettuce, cheese, and avocado or guacamole.

 This super easy recipe means you can make it at home any time you like, to create the most delicious meals!